alexandrusavin/exectimer/README.md

 -----

 # Tick
  A tick is used to measure the difference between two execution points.
 All ticks are than used to calculate the average, median, min, max etc.
  Takes the name of the timer as an argument.

 ## Tick.wrap()
  Static function that takes a name and a function as arguments.
 If the name is omitted than it tries to read the name of the function or it just uses "anon".

-## Tick.start()
+## Tick.prototype.start()
  Starts the timer of this tick.

-## Tick.stop()
+## Tick.prototype.stop()
  Stops the timer of this tick.

 #Timers